 • Analytics: Data collected will give you a detailed description of your demographic so you know exactly who to target.

 Google Alerts is another free online tool for managing your online reputation.
 This site allows you to type in a specific word, phrase, or topic about which you would like to be alerted.
 Whenever new search results are published that contain that word, phrase, or topic, Google Alerts will send you an email.
 For online reputation management, you could set an alert for any time your business name is mentioned online, or even for whenever your specific product names are mentioned.

 • Simple: Google Alerts is very easy to set up.
 You just type the keywords you want to be alerted on into a box and click “Alert”.

 • Competitor Monitoring: Google Alerts also allows you to type into your competitor’s name, so you will be alerted when their name is mentioned as well.

-• Limited: Google Alerts only catches your keywords in its search results, which means it can only search web pages.
-This limits the amount of monitoring you can do on other platforms such as social media.
+Keep in mind that Google Alerts only catches your keywords in its search results, which means it can only search web pages, not social media platforms.

 These last two online reputation management tools are paid platforms, but they do offer free demos before committing.